pingalldg/GiBUU_FSI_Patch_to_NEUT/README.md

                     python3 combine_sorted.py

-step 7: After creating 'jg_FinalEvents.root' you can use the *.ipynb to do basic analysis.
+step 7: After creating 'jg_FinalEvents.root' you can use the analysis/*.ipynb to do basic analysis.